-At 55" x 67", the quilt finishes slightly larger than most baby quilts—perfect for a little girl or boy to grow into.
+At 55 x 67 inches, the quilt finishes slightly larger than most baby quilts—perfect for a little girl or boy to grow into.

-This quilt block is the Double V design made from large 10" squares.
-The quilt finishes at about 55" x 69".Continue to 21 of 23 below.
+This quilt block is the Double V design made from large 10 inches squares.
+The quilt finishes at about 55 x 69 inches.

 In the Pinks is made from two traditional quilt blocks, Broken Dishes and a variation of the Hour Glass design.
 Quilt blocks are set on point and surrounded by setting triangles and corner triangles.
 The quilt illustrated is pastel—choose different fabrics to alter its theme.

-Blocks finish at 9" square and the quilt measures about 44" x 57".
+Blocks finish at 9-inch square and the quilt measures about 44 x 57 inches.

 Here's a super easy little quilt, called Road Trip for the Route 66 fabrics that are illustrated.
 To make this strippy quilt, assemble columns of squares, placing rectangles at the ends of a few columns to create the wavelike appearance.